 The Collection of Mammals continues to grow through recent agreements with the National Parks System, which designates the Biodiversity Research and Teaching Collections as the official repository for vertebrate specimens from Big Thicket National Preserve, Padre Island National Seashore, and San Antonio Missions National Historic Park.
-Specimen records from the collection may be accessed via our searchable database site here and are also available through the MaNIS site.
+Specimen records from the collection may be accessed via the VertNet site here and are also available through the MaNIS site.
 Our loan policy is available here.

 The Biodiversity Research and Teaching Collections is willing and able to care for all types of collections.
 If you collect specimens as part of your research and cannot or do not wish to adequately care for them in the long term, please consider us as a repository.
 We gratefully accepts the deposit of such specimens provided they are accompanied by proper documentation and permits (USDA, USFWS, CITES, STATE).